ChesterSim/cs3219-taska/README.md

 First, build the two web servers' images using the following command in the terminal:

-`cd microservice1 && docker build -t microservice1 . && cd ../microservice2 && docker build -t microservice2 . && cd .. && docker build -t chester-reverse-proxy .`
+`cd microservice1 && docker build -t microservice1 . && cd ../microservice2 && docker build -t microservice2 . && cd .. && docker build -t nginx-reverse-proxy .`

 Verify that all three images are built correctly:

 `docker image ls`

-From the results output from the above command, you should see two repository named `microservice1`, `microservice2` and `chester-reverse-proxy`.
+From the results output from the above command, you should see two repository named `microservice1`, `microservice2` and `nginx-reverse-proxy`.

 Next, you run the microservice images as containers: